Nambé Pueblo, New Mexico: European contact

 The Spanish conquistador Juan de Oñate arrived with armed forces in the area in 1598.
 He forced Nambé Pueblo, as was the case with other pueblos, to start paying him taxes with cotton, crops and labor.
 Catholic missionaries also came into the area, threatening native religious beliefs.
-They renamed pueblos with saints' names, and the first church was built in Nambé Pueblo in the early 1600s.
+They renamed pueblos with saints' names, and the first church, San Francisco de Nambé, was built in Nambé Pueblo in the early 1600s.
 The Spanish introduced new foods to the native communities, including peaches, peppers, and wheat.
 In 1620 a royal decree assigned civil offices to each Pueblo.

 Economy

 The people of Nambé Pueblo participate in a mixed economy, with many travelling to jobs outside of the Pueblo lands.

 Prior to 2020, the Nambé operated a casino on tribal land at the Nambé Falls Travel Center.
 In 2021, Tesla opened a 7000 sqft service center on Nambé land to service Tesla vehicles, after signing an agreement with Nambé Pueblo leaders.
 This allowed the first service center to open in the State of New Mexico since state law prohibits automakers from selling direct to consumers, as Tesla does, and state law did not allow Tesla to open a service center without selling cars through intermediary car dealers.
-By November 2022, Tesla had followed this model of leasing native American land for a service and delivery center at a second New Mexico city—Santa Ana—which is 60 mi closer to the large city of Albuquerque.
-The store is expected to open in May 2023 and will be five times larger than the first New Mexico facility in Nambe.
+By November 2022, Tesla had followed this model of leasing Native American land for a service and delivery center at a second New Mexico city—Santa Ana—which is 60 mi closer to the large city of Albuquerque.
+The store opened in June 2023 and is five times larger than the facility in Nambe.